Fabxx/GSG/README.md

 # Adding game setups for PC games

-If a game setup that you know is missing in the `game setups.txt` file, please create an issue with the appropriate labels.
+If a game setup that you know is missing in the `game setups.txt` file inside PC folder, please create an issue with the appropriate labels.

 # Currently Supported Platforms: